MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-spatial-data-services-using-php.md

 ```

 ## Authentication
- All [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] require authentication from the client each time they are called.
-In order to authenticate against the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] Geocode Dataflow API, you will need a [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)].
-For information about how to sign up for a Bing Maps Developer Account and get a [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)], see [Getting a Bing Maps Key](http://msdn.microsoft.com/en-us/library/ff428642.aspx).
+ All [Bing Spatial Data Services](../articles/includes/bm-spatialapi-product-name-md.md) require authentication from the client each time they are called.
+In order to authenticate against the [Bing Spatial Data Services](../articles/includes/bm-spatialapi-product-name-md.md) Geocode Dataflow API, you will need a [Bing Maps Key](../articles/includes/maps-ticket-md.md).
+For information about how to sign up for a Bing Maps Developer Account and get a [Bing Maps Key](../articles/includes/maps-ticket-md.md), see [Getting a Bing Maps Key](http://msdn.microsoft.com/en-us/library/ff428642.aspx).

- When you send an HTTP request to the Geocode Dataflow API, which we will discuss in the next section of this article, you must include the [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] as a parameter.
+ When you send an HTTP request to the Geocode Dataflow API, which we will discuss in the next section of this article, you must include the [Bing Maps Key](../articles/includes/maps-ticket-md.md) as a parameter.
 For example, you might send an HTTP request like the one shown in  REF _Ref260132229 \r \h Listing 2.

- **Listing 2 - Authenticating using a [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)]**
+ **Listing 2 - Authenticating using a [Bing Maps Key](../articles/includes/maps-ticket-md.md)**

 ```
 http://spatial.virtualearth.net/REST/v1/Dataflows/Geocode?description=description&input=input&key=YourBingMapsKeyHere

 ```

- In all of the examples in this article, you will see the [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] sent to the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] Geocode Dataflow API in this way.
+ In all of the examples in this article, you will see the [Bing Maps Key](../articles/includes/maps-ticket-md.md) sent to the [Bing Spatial Data Services](../articles/includes/bm-spatialapi-product-name-md.md) Geocode Dataflow API in this way.

 ## Working with the Geocode Dataflow API
  The Geocode Dataflow API is a REST web service that allows you to pass in a list of addresses to be geocoded.
 The API will attempt to geocode each of the requests and, when finished, provide a link to two sets of data: one set of data lists the results of the successfully geocoded addresses, and another lists any addresses that were not geocoded successfully.
 You can provide this data in XML, CSV, tab-delimited or pipe-delimited formats.
 The geocoded data is returned in the same format.
 As explained below, the Geocode Dataflow API requires that you include additional information in your HTTP request beyond the URI with parameters.